EmixamPP/linux-enable-ir-emitter/docs/issues.md

 Otherwise, open an issue using the "Configuration has failed" template.

 ## The emitter does not work after successful configuration or after update.
-1. If you use Howdy, be sure it uses the camera that you configured (/dev/video2 by default).
+1. If you use Howdy, be sure it uses the infrared camera configured; the path is printed after the message `INFO: Configuring the camera:`.
 2. Execute `sudo linux-enable-ir-emitter boot enable`.
 3. If none of the previous fix your problem, open an issue using the "Emitter does not work after successful configuration" template.

-## Error with the systemd or udev boot service
+## Error with the systemd/openrc or udev boot service
 1. Ensure you have `systemd` or `openrc` (and the related version installed)
 2. Open an issue using the "Emitter does not work after successful configuration" template.